Gloria Estefan, Jeff Lynne, Teddy Riley, Glen Ballard, Liz Rose heading to Songwriters Hall of Fame

 Riley, the singer, songwriter and producer, is credited with creating New Jack Swing and its top anthems like Bobby Brown’s “My Prerogative” and Keith Sweat’s “I Want Her.”
 Rose co-wrote many songs with Taylor Swift, including “You Belong with Me,” “Teardrops on My Guitar” and “White Horse.”

-Post Malone will receive the Hal David Starlight Award, given to “gifted young songwriters who are making a significant impact in the music industry.”
-Rice, who is already in the hall, will be honored with the Johnny Mercer Award, the highest honor bestowed by the event.
+Post Malone was set tol receive the Hal David Starlight Award, given to “gifted young songwriters who are making a significant impact in the music industry.”
+Rice, who is already in the hall, was scheduled to be honored with the Johnny Mercer Award, the highest honor bestowed by the event.

 Snoop Dogg, whose hits include “Drop It Like It’s Hot” and “Gin & Juice,” has deferred his induction to next year.
 Sade has also deferred her induction.